-Location: Oxford, Connecticut
+Location: Oxford High School in Oxford, Connecticut

 Area: 142,311 Square Feet

-This high school project was the culmination of several years worth of intensive community involvement, led by Antinozzi Associates to expand and enhance the public school system in the Town of Oxford.
+The Oxford High School project was the culmination of several years worth of intensive community involvement, led by Antinozzi Associates to expand and enhance the public school system in the Town of Oxford.
 Oxford High School was designed to house 750 students (with expansion to 800 students), and revolved extensively around the need to use portions of the facility for community purposes.
 The $44M budget also included a natatorium and core facilities for future expansion.

 The Oxford High School design shows the influence of the Amsterdam School after a design study trip to the Museum Het Schip in 2005.
 The design concept revolved around the idea of expressing the interior spaces to the exterior by the use of different bricks and corrugated metal panels, three-dimensionally offsetting masses and wall skins.
 Differentiating colors and textures announce the function of the walls and volumes within the interior spaces.